betheden/hebrew-grammar/content/verb_perfect.rst

 Summary
 -------

-A verb with suffix conjugation is used generally to indicate a completed action, or an action that has occurred in the past.
+A verb with suffix conjugation communicates perfect or perfective aspect, and so is used normally to indicate a completed action, usually in the past.
 However, the suffix conjugation can also be used to describe other kinds of actions.

 Article